Impairment - What is impairment?

 Note:The definition of impairment is often subjective.
 Determining the fair value of an asset can be problematic, and different experts can arrive at different conclusions.

-To measure the impairment value of an asset, you must compare the value of the asset with its recoverable amount (the highest value that can be obtained from selling the fixed asset or income-generating unit).
+To measure the impairment value of an asset, the value of the asset must be compared with its recoverable amount (the highest value that can be obtained from selling the fixed asset or income-generating unit).